German-NLP-Group/german-transformer-training/model_cards/electra-base-german-uncased.md

 the sentence.
 The model would have to learn that these are the same words.

 However, the German umlauts do make a semantic difference.
 Therefore this model does not do without umlauts.
-The necessary parameter is `strip_accents=False` and needs to be set for the tokenizer.
-It was added to Transformers with [PR #6280](https://github.com/huggingface/transformers/pull/6280).

-Since Transformers has not been released since the PR #6280 was merged, you have to install the development
-branch:

-`pip install git+https://github.com/huggingface/transformers.git -U`

 ## Creators
 This model was trained and open sourced in conjunction with the **German NLP Group** in equal parts by: